-The metrics included in the graphic below reflect the Board structure and composition of our twelve current Directors.
+The metrics included in the graphics below reflect the structure and composition of our Board as of the record date, September 5, 2025.
 Each Director brings his or her own unique background and range of expertise, knowledge and experience, which we believe provides an optimal and diverse mix of skills and qualifications necessary for our Board to effectively fulfill its oversight responsibilities.